puppetlabs/puppetdb/spec/metrics.md

 # Example

-You can use `curl` to grab metrics like so:
+[You can use `curl`](curl.md) to grab metrics like so:

-    curl -v -H "Accept: application/json" 'http://localhost:8080/metrics/mbean/java.lang:type=Memory'
+    curl -H "Accept: application/json" 'http://localhost:8080/metrics/mbean/java.lang:type=Memory'

 # Useful metrics